Marie-L1/ShelfSage-FrontEnd/README.md

  - Book details fetched from the GoodReads API

 User Shelf:
- - Book data stored in the database will reference the uniqure book ID from the API.
+ - Book data stored in the database will reference the unique book ID from the API.
- - User actions (adding books to their shelf) will be tracked to enhance recommendations.
+ - User actions, adding books to their shelf, will be tracked to enhance recommendations.

 Recommendations:
- - Google Recommendation AI analyzes the book Metadata and user interactions (adding books to their shelf) to provide personalized recommendations.
+ - Google Recommendation AI analyzes the book Metadata and user interactions to provide personalized recommendations.

 Relationships:
  - Users -> Books: Users can add multiple books to their shelf (one to many relationship between users and books).
- - Books -> Recommendations: Based on metadata from books the user has interacted with (one to many relationship).
+ - Books -> Recommendations: Based on Metadata from books the user has interacted with (one to many relationship).

 ### Endpoints